Benhabiles-projects/ProteinNet/README.md

 > * Run the "Preprocess.ipynb" file to normalize data and simplify the protein shapes.
 > * Run the "ProteinNetModel.ipynb" file to characterize proteins and produce the dissimilarity matrix.

-Note: code can be run cell by cell using google collab plateform for example.
+Note: code can be run cell by cell using Google Colab plateform for example.

 # Team